techtraits/graphsom/README.md

     **{app, folsom, [{incl_cond, include}]},**
     {app, graphsom, [{incl_cond, include}]}

-Generating a release (a self-containing deploy-able directory containing all the applications for your node):
+Generating a release (a self-containing deployable directory containing all the applications in your node):

     ./rebar generate